Books with a Child Protagonist (Bildungsroman Novels)

 Book Summary

-Set in a desolate and impoverished Bolivian silver mining community, this middle-grade fiction tells the story of twelve-year-old girl named Ana.
+Set in a desolate and impoverished Bolivian silver mining community, this middle-grade fiction tells the story of a twelve-year-old girl named Ana.
 She bravely volunteers to take her eleven-year-old brother’s place when their father demands that he begin working in the silver mines despite his illness.

 Ana gives up her dreams of school and a future outside the mining village to protect her brother from the dark and dangerous mines, but the men who work there see her as a girl who is just in their way.
 When a tragic accident happens, Ana mustered the courage to survive and find a way to save her family.